SAA-Coop/whitepaper/README.md

 - Participate in guild quests and projects
 - Contribute to the cooperative's mission

+**The Party as a Living Cell:**

+Each party within SAA-Coop functions like a biological cell—a complete, self-sufficient unit capable of thriving independently while contributing to the larger organism.
+Just as a cell contains all the necessary components for life (nucleus, mitochondria, ribosomes), a party must contain all the essential roles needed to drive a mission to success:

+- **Core Functions**: Developers, designers, strategists—like organelles, each with specialized functions
+- **Semi-Permeable Boundaries**: Parties maintain their identity while exchanging resources and information with other parties
+- **Self-Organization**: Like cellular processes, parties organize themselves based on the mission's needs
+- **Reproduction**: Successful parties can divide and spawn new parties, spreading effective patterns
+- **Autophagy**: Parties that complete their mission or become ineffective naturally dissolve, recycling their members into new formations

+This cellular model ensures resilience—if one party fails, the guild survives.
+If one party succeeds spectacularly, its patterns can be replicated throughout the organism.

 **Current Teams:**
 - **Team Zero** - Leader: N2 (Nutchanon Ninyawee)